example42/puppet-tp/index.md

 # Essential Applications Management

-Tiny Puppet is a Puppet module that allows management virtually any application on any Operating System.
+Tiny Puppet is a Puppet module that allows management of virtually any application on any Operating System.

-It's based on the assumption that its user knows and wants to control how to shape the application's configuration files.
+It's based on the assumption that its user knows and wants to control how to shape the managed application's configuration files.

 It features:

-- Quick, easy to use, standard, coherent, powerful interface to install packages, manage services and  configuration files, in whatever way preferred
+- Quick, easy to use, standard, coherent, powerful interface to install packages, manage services and  configuration files, in whatever way preferred.

-- Out of the box and easily expandable support for most common Operating Systems
+- Out of the box and easily expandable support for most common Operating Systems.

 - Modular data source design.
 Support for an easily growing set of applications.

-- Smooth coexistence with any existing Puppet modules setup: according to situations and needs can be used as alternative or complementary to normal component components
+- Smooth coexistence with any existing Puppet modules setup: according to situations and needs can be used as alternative or complementary to normal component modules.

 All the data used by Tiny Puppet to support different applications is stored in the separated module ([tinydata](https://github.com/example42/tinydata).